ZeroUnderscoreOu/Random/README.md

-# Random
+# Random repository
-Something I wrote for some occasion
+Mostly small assorted pieces of code, like some userscripts for some Reddit post.